alemer/wxSimpleProcessList-multiOS/README.md

 TODO: 	Makefile

-Use one of the target definitions: win32, win64, linux First call 'make tools' for the toolchain initialization 'make win32'            - Builds the executable for 32Bit Windows 'make win64'            - Builds the executable for 64Bit Windows
+Use one of the target definitions: win32, win64, linux\n
+First call 'make tools' for the toolchain initialization 'make win32'            - Builds the executable for 32Bit Windows 'make win64'            - Builds the executable for 64Bit Windows